 iv.
 Some have thought that born of water means to be regenerated by the Holy Spirit, the living water of John 7:38-39.

 v.
 Some have thought that born of water means to receive the water of cleansing prophesied in Ezekiel 36:25-28 as part of the New Covenant.
-This is the approach has the most weight (though it is a tough call), because of its firm connections to Old Testament prophecy – which Jesus says Nicodemus should have know to understand these things.
+This approach has the most weight (though it is a tough call), because of its firm connections to Old Testament prophecy – which Jesus says Nicodemus should have known to understand these things.

 c.
 That which is born of the flesh is flesh: Without the new birth of the Spirit, the flesh taints all works of righteousness.
 Yet, everything that a Spirit-led man does can be pleasing to God.